 Retirement Strategy Fund

-A diversified mutual fund that automatically shifts toward a more conservative mix of investments as it approaches a particular year in the future, known as its target date.
-A Retirement Strategy Fund investor picks a fund with the right target date based on his or her particular investment goal.
+Also called a target date fund, this is a diversified mutual fund that automatically shifts toward a more conservative mix of investments as it approaches a particular year in the future, known as its target date.
+The investor picks the fund with the date closest to the date they want to begin withdrawing their contributions.
 The managers of the fund then make all decisions about asset allocation, diversification and rebalancing.
-Retirement Strategy Funds are also known as lifecycle funds.

 Working for a DRS-covered employer while receiving a retirement benefit.
 Returning to work could impact your benefit.
-See the brochure Thinking About Working After Retirement? for more information.
+See the returning to work section of your plan for more information.